feureau/Feureau-Digital-Library/Java/Academic Papers/Colonial Discourse and Javanese Shadow Theatre.md

 The relations between myth and history in Dutch and Javanese intelectual worlds in the mid-nineteenth century can be studied as a microcosm of colliding worldviews.
 Raymond Willams observed the post Renaissance European transformation of historical and literary domains and noted that "The 'national literature' soon ceased to be a history and became a tradition."
 Williams, Marxism and Literature (Oxford: Oxford Univerity Press, 1977), p.
 51. It is just this process that was taking place in nineteenth century Java.
 In the era of dialectical materialism and social Darwinism, Dutch scholars were documenting Javanese traditions in an atmosphere where history was seen as a linear trajectory moving from the past into the future.
 Along with such linear conceptions of history, discourses of progress, profit, and natural selection were soon to form the rationale for expanding the imperial project in economic and intellectual domains.
 The cultuurstelsel (cultivation system) of the mid-nineteenth century (1830-70) had turned the Indies into a successful profit making venture, and during this period the Dutch began to move out from their strongholds in Batavia, Priangan, the pasisir and other parts of Java into Sumatra, the Celebes, and Kalimantan.
 History became an evolving destiny that posited the highly evolved Dutch as the "natural" rulers of the Indies and the Javanese as their natural subjects.

-In support of Dutch claims to superiority was the obvious Javanese lack so of proper written histories, although the Javanese were certainly the most "advanced" ofthe societies that the Dutch encountered and conquered in the archipelago ® All that the Javanese ha were myths, in Dutch scholarly eyes, and the myths were Indian to begin with.
+In support of Dutch claims to superiority was the obvious Javanese lack of proper written histories, although the Javanese were certainly the most "advanced" of the societies that the Dutch encountered and conquered in the archipelago.
+Hazeu, in Oud en nieuw uit de Javaansche letterkunde, p.4, summarizes the opinions of J.L.A.
+Brandes "Iets over een ouderen Dipanagara verband met een prototype van de voorspellingen van Jayabaya," Tijdschrift voor Indische Taal-, Land- en Volkenkunde uitgegeven door het Bataviaasch Genootschap van Kunsten en Wetenschappen 32 (1889): 368- 430, who argued that the Javanese babad or chronicles should be seen as handbooks of Javanese literature with occasional historical facts thrown in here and there.
+All that the Javanese had were myths, in Dutch scholarly eyes, and the myths were Indian to begin with.
 Moreover, the Javanese had not even understood the myths correctly.
-They were all confused, and Dutch philology was needed to sort them out."
+They were all confused, and Dutch philology was needed to sort them out.
+(Tsuchiya, "Javanology and the Age of Ranggawarsita.")
 A succinct example of these views was voiced by the missionary Poensen in 1873 in his speculations on the origins of the shadow theatre.

-So we would then obviously come to the Hindoe's, and we ar certainly closest to de truth if we assume that with thir hep and under their guidance the fist wajang: performance took plac in Java.
-Th idea for this may have been inspired from what was available, an their own mythological history offered the matera for the akon [plays Who knows whether they just wanted to keep alive in this way the memory of their geat heroes and gods rom the Mahabharata and Rama: yana among their children and grandclildren in Java who never set foot on main: land Asia; and how in the course of time, with the degeneration of the Hindoe descendants and their blending, to a greater or lesser extent, with the native population ofthis sland, the stories themselves wer also more or les changed: so that inally inthe consciousness of the peopl, the real origin was lost and Java was made the theatre where all those histories had once taken place; similarly nowa« days the average native sees in the wajang stories nothing other than so many parts of hi ancient native history"
+>So we would then obviously come to the Hindoe's, and we are certainly closest to the truth if we assume that with their help and under their guidance the first wajang-performance took place in Java.
+The idea for this may have been inspired from what was available, and their own mythological history offered the material for the lakon [plays].
+Who knows whether they just wanted to keep alive in this way the memory of their great heroes and gods from the Mahabharata and Ramayana among their children and grandchildren in Java who never set foot on main-land Asia; and how in the course of time, with the degeneration of the Hindoe descendants and their blending, to a greater or lesser extent, with the native population of this island, the stories themselves were also more or less changed; so that finally in the consciousness of the people, the real origin was lost and Java was made the theatre where all those histories had once taken place; similarly nowadays the average native sees in the wajang stories nothing other than so many parts of hi ancient native history" Poensen, "De Wajang." pp. 143-44

-Poensen's remarks suggest that fo the Javanese, wayang stories may indeed have been seen as preserving the stories ofthe Javanese past.
-The connections that some Javanese made between Mahabharata stories and history even had precedents n India, where this particular story cycle was seen by many Indians as tiasa or history," In addition to Ramayana and
+Poensen's remarks suggest that for the Javanese, wayang stories may indeed have been seen as preserving the stories of the Javanese past.
+The connections that some Javanese made between Mahabharata stories and history even had precedents in India, where this particular story cycle was seen by many Indians as _itihasa_ or history," In addition to Ramayana and

-54, Harew, in Outen neu d Jemamhe terende, p 4, sammarzes the opinions of} -A. Brandes "Tet overeen ouderen Dipancgarain verband met een prototype van de voorspellingen van Jab," Indice Tac, Londen uit: gegen dor ht Batcinnch Geretshup oan Kirsten en 2 (189) 368- po, who argued that the livanese fwd or chronides should be seen as handbooks of Javanese teratur with historical fats thrown in here and there

-35. Tuchiya, and the Age of Ranggawarsit "

-56. Poensen, "De Wikang." pp.
+56.

-57. Sullivan, Kym Daipone Vyas and the Maabtorat, p. n.
-24 In Inda, the Ramayana and the Mahabharata were considered to be sut ther than iit, the
+57. Sullivan, Krsna Dvaipayana Vyasa and the Mahabharata, p.6 n.24.
+In India, the Ramayana and the Mahabharata were considered to be smrti rather than sruti, the

 Shadows of Empire

 Mahabharata tales as histories/stories of the ancestors, Javanese literati also wrote court chronicles or bad for specific purposes."
 Court chronicles, usually composed in poeti form, and shadow plays were shaped and stylized, showing that both were considered important vehicles for the preservation of knowledge.
 The idea of written prose histories describing "ordinary" events was not necessarily new for the Javanese; rather it may have been that they were not considered valuable or worthwhile.
 But the wretchedly poor Javanese court poet R. Ng, Ranggawarsita, who served as translator and (walking encyclopedia) for several Dutch scholars in Solo in the mid-nineteenth century, may have thought that he would impress the Dutch, and be reimbursed for his efforts, if he produced written prose histories, full of dates, that linked the ancient tales to the more recent Javanese past.

 The different boundaries between myth and history in Javanese and Dutch intellectual worlds, and Dutch scholarly identifeations of history with "objectivity" and prose writing, become clear by the end of the nineteenth century in the Dutch rejection of Ranggawarsita's magnum opus on Javanese history, the Pustaka Reja" or Book of Kings.
+The multi

-The multiSanuki. words lo, repestvely; ia sebich was remembered and that which was revealed. n addition, the Mahabharata was considered Adas (hs it occured"), he Sansui word for sar or stay; and the Ramayana was cari, the Sanski won or Uhextventuresoreloitsotahero.
+Sanuki. words lo, repestvely; ia sebich was remembered and that which was revealed. n addition, the Mahabharata was considered Adas (hs it occured"), he Sansui word for sar or stay; and the Ramayana was cari, the Sanski won or Uhextventuresoreloitsotahero.
 Monier MonierWillans, Sustri-Engih Ditimry tiles: Delhi: Mona Baranidass, 970) p.
 38.

 58 Ber, "The Javanese tur ofthe ast" Se also Ricls, agiarta wr Sul Mangkubumi, and bis Mater heen Hitoral Trdtn